We are in this

 Will COVID-19 testing continue in the future?

-- All our staff is required to get viral retesting every two weeks.
+- All our staff and Third-Party Providers are required to get viral retesting every two weeks.
 At this time, we are not accepting antibody testing as a substitute for viral testing based on recent CDC guidance about reliability limitations.

 How do I find out the status of my loved one's test results?